kaltera/Udacity-Dataviz-project/README.md

 ### Design

 I had initially created only a single graph and I was allowing the user to switch from a accumulated view to a single season view and this seemed to mislead the readers.
-I therefore, as suggested by a coach on the forum, to add a second graph which would be specifically used to dive into specific seasons.
+I therefore, as suggested by a coach on the forum, added a second graph which would be specifically used to dive into specific seasons.

 Another issue was the values for the y-axis as I initially used betting odds (usually between 1 and 3), however it was difficult to understand for people who do not know how betting odds work.
 I therefore decided to change the y-axis to values which are more understandble by the public : A percentage of games accurately predicted by the betting company